Never Worse, Mostly Better: Stable Policy Improvement in Deep Reinforcement Learning: Preliminaries

-The $t$-statistic enables us to find the $p$-value, which represents the confidence in the null hypothesis.
+This statistic enables us to find the $p$-value, which represents the confidence in the null hypothesis.
 Under the Gaussian assumption, the $p$-value can be directly calculated by $p=1-\Phi(t)$, where $\Phi(x)$ is the cumulative distribution function of a standard normal random variable.
-Hence, when $p > 1 - \delta$ we have a high enough confidence that the null hypothesis is incorrect, meaning the new policy is indeed better, in which case we update the target policy ($\theta_\text{target} = \theta_\text{online}$).
+Hence, when $p > 1 - \delta$ we have a high enough confidence that the null hypothesis is incorrect, meaning, in the example above, that $Y$ is actually greater than $X$.